deennoo/domoticz-Xiaomi-Led-Lamp/README.md

 Use Domoticz native CCCW widget

-Use set_brightness_and_color_temperature(brightness, cct) = Set brightness level and the correlated color temperature. instead of 2 different command
+Use set_brightness_and_color_temperature(brightness, cct) = Set brightness level and the correlated color temperature. instead of 2 different command.